 Where to eat & drink

-After a long day at sea, whether below or above the water, relax in the evening with a cocktail at De’Yana’s.
-This lounge is conveniently located near multiple shopping centers and is staffed with knowledgeable and passionate bartenders.
-There is a wide range of cocktails to choose from and they don’t favor any particular spirit so there is something for everyone.
-Best of all, it is only reasonably priced so you won’t drink your budget away.
+After a long day by the pool or at the beach, relax in the evening with a cocktail at De’Yana’s.
+This lounge is located within the Yumbo shopping centre – a complex full of shops, eateries, nightclubs and even small theatres.
+There is a wide range of cocktails to choose from across all kinds of spirits and flavours, so there is something for everyone.
+Best of all, the prices are very reasonable so you won’t drink your budget away.

-Yumbo shopping centre Gran Canaria.
+Yumbo shopping centre in Gran Canaria, Canary Islands